A single-domain approach for modeling flow in and around porous media applied to buoyant reacting plume formation and ignition: Results and discussion

-For these simulations, the setup consists of a two-dimensional plane channel with a permeable bottom wall.
-The domain is discretized using a grid of 300$\times$100.
-The flow domain is divided into three regions: the homogeneous or channel region between $y=0$ to $y=H$ where porosity equals one, the interface region with the thickness of $\delta$ (between $y=0$ and $-\delta$) where porosity varies as a function of height, and the homogeneous porous region between $y= -\delta$ and $y=-H$ where porosity has a constant value of $\phi_c = 0.875$.
-In the interface region, the porosity varies according to the following relationship (since the averaging filter no longer fully falls in the homogeneous porous layer)~\cite{breugem}:
+For these simulations, the setup consists of a two-dimensional plane channel with a permeable bottom wall (Figure~\ref{fig:channel}).
+The domain of size \SI{3}{\centi\meter}$\times$\SI{2}{\centi\meter} is discretized using a uniform{revOne} rectangular grid of 300$\times$200, resulting in a grid spacing of $0.01H${revOne}.
+The grid uniformity is necessary for avoiding the commutation error involved in LES filtering{revOne}.
+The flow domain is divided into three regions: the homogeneous or channel region between $y=0$ to $y=H$ where porosity equals one, the interface region with thickness $\delta$ (between $y=0$ and $-\delta$) where porosity varies as a function of height, and the homogeneous porous region between $y= -\delta$ and $y=-H$ where porosity has a constant value of $\phi_c = 0.875$.
+In the interface region, the porosity varies according to the following relationship (since the averaging filter no longer fully falls in the homogeneous porous layer)~\cite{breugem2006influence}: